N-emesis/Characteristics-of-Mpox-Virus-Introduction-and-Evolution-in-Shenzhen-China/README.md

 # Mpox Virus (hMpxV) Spatiotemporal Dynamics Analysis

-This repository contains the analytical pipeline, scripts, Jupyter Notebooks, and intermediate data (including tree and XML files) used for the study of Mpox virus spatiotemporal dynamics.
+This repository contains the analytical pipeline, scripts, Jupyter Notebooks, and intermediate data used for the study of Mpox virus spatiotemporal dynamics.

 ## Repository Structure